The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 This is one of those loops that continues to feed on itself.

-Here’s another way estrogen may be contributing to your histamine intolerance.
+Here’s another way estrogen may be contributing to your Histamine Intolerance.

-And remember that with estrogen dominance, it’s not just about having elevated levels of estrogen.
+But remember that with estrogen dominance, it’s not just about having elevated levels of estrogen.
 It’s about having an imbalance of hormones.

 Progesterone Balance